Roasted Tomatoes with Burrata and Meatballs is a gorgeous late-summer meal or appetizer made in under 30 minutes.

 - Roast away!
 Both the bread and the meatballs benefit from a turn midway through roasting, but everything should be done in about 20 minutes.

-The final touch to this easy recipe is a drizzle of balsamic vinegar and a sprinkling of fresh basil, which (hopefully) is still cheap and or/growing in your backyard in September.
+The final touch to this easy recipe is a drizzle of balsamic reduction and a sprinkling of fresh basil, which (hopefully) is still cheap and or/growing in your backyard in September.

 Such simple ingredients make a really stellar dinner that’s quick enough for a weeknight, but elegant enough for a dinner party.
 Our little family of three enjoyed this on a random Tuesday night, but next time, I’ll definitely be inviting some neighbors or friends to join us for this meal!
 There’s just something about a big platter of meat, cheese, roasted tomatoes, and crostini that says gathering food.
 It makes everyone want to pull up a chair and dive in!